 Join me on my journey of Being Amaya Papaya's Mom.
-I will share my experiences about being a Bomb Mom, wife, daughter, friend and business owner.
+I will share my experiences about being a Bomb Mom, woman, daughter, friend and business owner.
 Take a look back through my blog to see my progress over the years in developing my business and check in often to see updates about my daily experiences.
 The opinions expressed in this blog are mine.
 If you are offended take it up with God. :)

 This week I found out about yet another locally owned indoor play space closing their doors.
 Since I've opened, I can name a long list of others that have not made it or that will be closing soon.
 It truly makes me sad, especially knowing all of the hard work and dedication that goes into maintaining a place like this.
 I have had the pleasure over the past five years (two planning, three owning AP) of connecting with many awesome indoor play-space owners.
 We share ideas, stories, feedback and offer support to one another about these community meeting places that we have created in our communities.
 While we sometimes appear to be bursting at the seams during our "busy season," there is the dreaded "slow season" that seems to linger when we are struggling to get people in the door.
 We don't have grand marketing budgets; rather, we rely on word of mouth from our fabulous customers and other forms of gorilla marketing to spread the word about these little places where kids can PLAY.
 Each year that Amaya Papaya sustains and grows, I am humbled by your support and that of other people in our community who not only bring their kids to play or participate in activities at Amaya Papaya, but also spread the word about us as they are at the playground, in classes, or simply passing by another parent who looks like s/he could use a break!
 I've even heard stories about people spreading the word about Amaya Papaya in other cities, states or countries and then meeting those guests at AP when they come to visit Central Florida!
 Thank you!